SnekCode/WheelOfNamesHelper/README.md

 ### Current Features
 * **Twitch Channel Agnostic**: Easily change the targeted Twitch channel name via the menu bar under "App".
+* **YouTube Live Chat Service**: Easily change the targeted Twitch channel name via the menu bar under "App".
+* **No Authentication Required**: No authentication is required to connect to Twitch or Youtube chat.
+Wheel of names auth is optional but not required.
 * **Wheel Request Counter**: Keep track of the number of wheel requests.
 * **Wheel Counter Reset Button**: Reset the current count without affecting the overall state.
 * **Copy to Clipboard Button**: Copy the list of viewers and their chances, formatted for the Wheel Of Names application.